Five Years Later and the Story of the TVA Spill Continues

 The town is small and a little empty.
 The main drag anchored by an aging Piggly Wiggly grocery store runs straight through what once was a bustling and thriving hamlet.
 The neighborhood streets are lined with dilapidated Victorian mini-mansions and eviscerated antebellum plantation homes.
 Four of these homes are listed on the National Register of Historic homes, including one owned by two of our complainants.
 Uniontown echoes of old promise realized and a legacy that has died, or at least changed hands.
 Memories of white wealth may line these streets, but so do those of African American struggle and triumph.
 In 1965, incidents in Perry County sparked the March on Selma and onto Montgomery, and a few years back, the county voted to establish Barack Obama Day as a legal holiday.

 This complexity was the most compelling and resonant aspect of our trip.
-The disruption and devastation of those in this community who are forced to endure the noxious, nauseating smell of coal ash waste, the incessant buzz of birds and flies, the unbearable noise of heavy machinery, and the grime of fugitive ash encasing their trailer homes and cars was always coupled with a strong spirit of resistance.
+The disruption and devastation of those in this community who are forced to endure the noxious, nauseating smell, the incessant buzz of birds and flies, the unbearable noise of heavy machinery, and the grime of fugitive ash encasing their trailer homes and cars was always coupled with a strong spirit of resistance.
 Some have to stay indoors all day—a conflict with the centuries-old social culture of the South of being outside with neighbors and friends—to avoid heavy coughing, itchy eyes or skin irritation.
 Some feel they must buy bottled water, for fear they will get sick from possible water contamination from the run-off oozing down from what the residents call “the mountain” of toxic waste when it rains.

 But while this may be gloomy, there were no signs of defeat.
 Our six complainants have been on this complaint since its inception in 2011 and have no plans to give up—no matter how long it takes.
 As each of the complainants insisted and other community members agreed, this is not about money, but about what’s right and just.
 They are in this fight until they win.
 And Earthjustice is proud to be standing right beside them.